 Pick The Right Medications To Help

-While there isn’t a lot that you can do to cure your cold, you can use some types of medicines to treat your symptoms and help you rest easier while you sleep.
+While there isn’t a lot that you can do to cure your cold, you can use some types of medicines to treat your symptoms and help you rest easier while you sleep like these sleep aids.

 According to Regina Boyle Wheeler, a contributor to Everyday Health, antihistamines are the ideal medicine to take when you’re trying to go to sleep with a cold because they can dry out your sinuses and kick your body into sleep mode.
 While many people might think that taking a decongestant would make the most sense, a lot of these types of medicines are stimulants, which can actually make it harder for you to go to sleep.